codeopensrc/os-react-template/README.md

             - mongodb
 ```

-Now when `docker-compose up dev` is run, a mongodb image will be pulled, start, and the server will connect to it using the `DEV_DATABASE_URL` connection string.
+Now when `docker-compose up dev` is run, a mongodb image will be pulled, start, and the server will connect to it using the `DEV_DATABASE_URL_ORIGIN/MONGO_DB_NAME` connection string.

 ---